How to Preserve Bar Coasters | Another Coaster Friday

-If you want to preserve a souvenir from your travels or a vacation, this is a perfect way to do that.
+If you want to preserve a souvenir from your travels, a vacation, or a special occasion, this is a perfect way to do it.

 Video Tutorial on How To Preserve Bar Coasters

-Here is a quick video tutorial, so you can see exactly how I did it:
+Here is a quick video tutorial, so you can see exactly how I did preserved the cardboard coasters:

 *This blog uses affiliate links.
 As an Amazon Associate I earn from qualifying purchases.